Butterflies of Sri Lanka

 Sri Lanka is home to 245 species of butterflies with 23 of these being endemic to the island.
-Of the 245 species, 76, are listed as threatened nationally, while Ceylon Rose is designated as critically endangered.
+Of the 245 species, 76, are listed as threatened nationally, while the Ceylon rose is designated as critically endangered.

 General description

 The majority of species are found in the foothills (up to 3000 ft elevation).
 A much smaller number of species are found above 4000 ft, while 20 species of butterfly are restricted to the low lying dry zone (below 500 ft elevation).
 The number of butterflies peaks in two seasons during the year.
-The first of these is during the Southwestern monsoon in the months of March to April.
-The second is during the Northeastern monsoon which continues from September to October.
+The first of these is during the southwestern monsoon in the months of March to April.
+The second is during the northeastern monsoon which continues from September to October.

 Within Sri Lanka, the latest revision of lepidopterans described 1903 species with 58 families of butterflies and moths.
 Out of these 1903 species, 208 species are butterflies and 1695 species are moths.

-The family-wise number of butterfly species are :
+The family-wise number of butterfly species are: